HR & Remuneration Committee

 Committee Terms of Reference

-The UHI Shetland Board of Management has established a committee known as the Human Resources & Remuneration Committee.
-The quorum for all meetings and decisions of the committee shall be three Board members, with at least one from the ‘Other Board Members’ group or the committee chair, with at least 50% of board members present being Independent Directors, whilst discounting any Ex-Officio members present.
+The Board of Management has established a committee known as the Human Resources & Remuneration Committee.
+The quorum for all meetings and decisions of the committee shall be:

-The Committee may be attended, at the invitation of the Chair by members of UHI Shetland's academic and support staff or by external advisers.
+The Committee may be attended, at the invitation of the Chair by members of Shetland UHI's academic and support staff or by external advisers.
 The purpose of such an invitation will be to provide specialist information and advice to assist the Committee in its deliberations.
 Individuals attending on this basis may not vote on any decision made by the Committee.

 The Principal may attend this meeting by invitation, but must withdraw when his/her own salary is being discussed.

 When exercising the remit of remuneration, any Staff Directors and Student Directors must withdraw from the meeting in their capacity as directors.
-They may (like any other staff member or student of UHI Shetland by request of the committee, present evidence in line with Clause C.20 of the Code of Good Governance.
+They may (like any other staff member or student of Shetland UHI), by request of the committee, present evidence in line with Clause C.20 of the Code of Good Governance.
 When an interim Chair of the Committee is needed, and such an interim Chair is the Chair of the Board of Management, the Vice-Chair of the Board of Management shall serve as chair of the committee when the committee exercises its remuneration remit.

 Frequency of Meetings